 Happy Hour: Since I don’t drink alcohol, I don’t mind the high prices for alcoholic beverages.
 If you want to save money here, check out the generous happy hour times at almost all restaurants and bars.

 Luxury on a Budget

-Here are some tips on how to budget but while enjoying some luxurious moments in Dubai.
+Here are some tips on how to budget while enjoying some luxurious moments in Dubai.

 Want to spend a day at a gorgeous pool or beach?
-You can get beach and pool access for a day at many of the luxury hotels and resorts in Dubai.
-For a comparatively small amount of money, you can “check in” to one of the most luxurious hotels and enjoy the facilities.
-Often, you do not even need a day pass, you only have to spend a food and beverage minimum.
+You can get beach and pool access for a day at many luxury hotels and resorts in Dubai.
+For a comparatively small amount of money, you can “check-in” to one of the most luxurious hotels and enjoy the facilities.
+Often, you do not even need a day pass.
+You only have to spend a food and beverage minimum.

 How to Get Around in Dubai on a Budget